juliachelsie/Guess-the-number/README.md

 ![ComputerWin](https://github.com/juliachelsie/guess-the-number/blob/main/documentation/computer-result.PNG)

+### Features left to implement
+- I would like to set a limit of tries when the user guesses against the computer.
+It will make the game a bit harder.
+- I would also like to correct the code so that when the computer guesses the number, the user can only enter "H", "L" or "R".
+If the user enters anything else a text will appear that tells the user to try again.
+I did not have the time for that now.

 ## Testing

 I have tested the code through a PEP8 linter and confirmed that there are no problems or errors.